29 Best Trout Flies: Modern Flies Used By River Guides

 Anglers will use emerged patterns to imitate Caddis and Mayflies.

-It is my experience from catching many emergers that the natural insect are a mess with wing casing, shucks, tails, all over the place due to the different stages of emergence.
+From catching many emergers, I have learned that natural insects are a mess, with wing casings, shucks, and tails all over the place due to the different stages of emergence.
 For this reason, your emerger fly doesn’t need to be perfect.

 And often, the more beat up my emerger fly is the better it works.